Nibuja05/Dota-Better-Cooldowns/README.md

 - You might want to lookup `cooldown_preview_ability.lua` for an example lua ability that uses the new functions:

 - `CDOTABaseAbility:SetFrozenCooldown(state)` - freezes or unfreezes the cooldown of an ability

+- `CDOTABaseAbility:SetCooldownSpeed(speed)` - changes the tickspeed of the cooldown of this ability.
+To reset, use the default value of speed = 1.
+Negative values are possible.

+### Note

+You can adjust `MAX_CONSECUTIV` in `better_cooldown.js` if you experience some value flickering on you cooldowns.